 With this brief description of the relevant data over the sample time period of 1956-2000, we now move on to test some of the predictions of the model presented in Section II.
 That model implies that changes in bank share valuations are a cost of capital signal for bank managers to change their portfolio strategy so that it conforms to the risk in the environment and the risk aversion of their equity investors.
-Table 2 presents the results of the regression tests on asset adjustments by U.S. commercial banks over various sample time periods.
+Table 1 presents the results of the regression tests on asset adjustments by U.S. commercial banks over various sample time periods.
 Column (1) presents the three different lagged stock market variables used in the regressions.
-Column (2) presents the two different sample time periods for each of the stock market variables used in the regression tests.
-Column (3) presents the estimated coefficients on the three stock market variables over the two different sample time periods.
-Column (4) presents the Newey-West corrected t-scores and P-values.
-Column (5) presents the Breusch-Godfrey test for serial correlation in the regression residuals.
-Column (6) presents the partial correlation coefficient between (Δ Loan/ Δ A) and the three different stock market variables over the two different sample time periods.
+Column (2) presents the two different sample times periods for each of the stock market variables used in the regression tests.
+Column (3) presents the estimated coefficients on the three stock market variables over the two different sample times periods.
+Columns (4) and (5) present the Newey-West corrected t-scores and P-values.
+Column (6) presents the partial correlation coefficient between ( $\Delta$ Loan/ $\Delta$ A) and the three different stock market variables over the two different sample time periods.
 Finally, Column (7) presents the various dummy variables (all of which were statistically significant) used in each of the six regressions.
 The regressions are carried out over two different sample time periods: 1) 1956-2000, the entire sample period; and 2) 1956-90, the sample period before the enactment of the FDIC Improvement Act of 1991.
-The reason for carrying out the regressions over these two time periods is to see whether the capital requirements imposed by Basle/FDICIA altered the relationship between the three stock market variables and the bank portfolio allocation variable ($\Delta Loans/\Delta A$).
+The reason for carrying out the regressions over these two time periods is to see whether the capital requirements imposed by Basle/FDIC altered the relationship between the three stock market variables and the bank portfolio allocation variable ( $\Delta Loans/\Delta A$ ).
 The model presented in Section II above predicts that in the absence of bank capital regulations the risky loan component of bank portfolios is positively related to the lagged stock market valuations of banks.

-As can be seen from Table 2 the regression evidence is consistent with this prediction from the model.
+As can be seen from Table 1 the regression evidence is consistent with this prediction from the model.
 To begin with, the estimated coefficients on the three lagged stock market variables in part A, B, and C are all positive and statistically significant for the two sample periods of 1956-2000 and 1956-90.
 In addition, it is generally the case that the estimated coefficients (and their associated t-scores) on the stock market variables are larger for the 1956-90 period compared to 1956-2000.
-The one exception occurs in part B where the stock market variable is the change in the price-earnings ratio for bank stocks, $\Delta[SP{t-1}/(Div + RE)t]$.
-In this case the estimated coefficient and the t-score/P-value are essentially the same between the two time periods.
+The one exception occurs in part B where the stock market variable is the change in the price-earnings ratio for bank stocks, $\Delta[SP{t-1}/(Div + RE)t]$ .
+In this case the estimated coefficient and the t-score/P-value are essentially the same between the two samples time periods.
 The regression evidence for both time periods is consistent with the view that positive (or negative) changes in bank share valuations signal an increase (or decrease) in the risky loan component of bank portfolios as bank managers adjust their portfolios to reflect changes in the risk perception and/or risk aversion of their shareholders.
-Finally, column (5) indicates the Breusch-Godfrey test cannot reject the hypothesis that there is no serial correlation in the regression residuals up to lag 5 indicating that the t-scores are not biased upward.